2025–2026 Philippine anti-corruption protests: October 30

 Health workers from the Alliance of Health Workers staged a protest in front of the Philippine Heart Center condemning corruption and its effects on the deplorable conditions of health workers in the country.
 The group also condemned unfinished 'super health centers', as well as expired medicines that are being investigated for corruption.

 A candle-lighting protest condemning corrupt politicians and ghost projects was conducted by student journalists in Catarman, Northern Samar spearheaded by University of Eastern Philippines (UEP) student publication The Pillar with the College Editors Guild of the Philippines and Altermidya.

 October 31

 One the eve of All Souls' Day, BAYAN mobilized at Mendiola in a Halloween-themed protest, calling Malacañang a 'house of horror'.
 BAYAN Secretary-General Raymond "Mong" Palatino said that those who truly kill Filipinos are the corrupt politicians.
 The protest featured demonic and monstrous descriptions of politicians like President Marcos Sr. and Vice President Sara Duterte.

-Clergy people from the Iglesia Filipina Independiente and Promotion of Church People's Response launched a anti-corruption Black Friday Protest in Cagayan de Oro City.
+Clergy people from the Iglesia Filipina Independiente and Promotion of Church People's Response launched an anti-corruption Black Friday Protest in Cagayan de Oro City.